jreneew2/drewwilliams.dev/content/about.md

 I like to create software.
 I am especially interested in robotics, computer vision, as well as web applications.

 I graduated from the University at Buffalo in May of 2022.
-I have been working full time at Lockheed Martin as a Software Engineer.
-I am always open to new oppertunities so please feel free to email me if you are looking for an awesome job candidate!
+I am currently working at iARx as a Software Engineer.
+I am always open to new opportunities so please feel free to email me if you are looking for an awesome job candidate!

 ### Contact Information